Anzac Coo-ee - 9 Days

 ANZAC Day - Gallipoli 2017

 Gallipoli - Ayvalik.
 First light heralds the Dawn Service, which starts with a poignant bugle call.
-The service lasts for an hour before we drive to Eceabat – a seaside village approx 20 minutes away for breakfast (payable locally).
-Later this morning Australian’s have the option to visit Lone Pine Memorial for independent exploration of the cemetery and dignified, quiet reflection.
-Our New Zealanders are invited to attend the New Zealand service at Chunuk Bair.
-Please note that there will be no Lone Pine service as in previous years.
-Later this afternoon, we’ll journey back to Ayvalik by coach, arriving in the evening.
-(Timing on 25 April subject to coach traffic).
+The service lasts for an hour and public wreath laying at the ANZAC Memorial site is possible afterwards.
+Later this morning Australian’s have the opportunity to visit the Lone Pine Memorial Service at the cemetery that begins at 09:30.
+Our New Zealanders are invited to attend the New Zealand service at Chunuk Bair at 11:30am.
+Later this afternoon, we’ll journey on to Ayvalik by coach, arriving in the evening.
+(Timing on 25 April subject to coach traffic)

 Troy & Pergamum